-Grogan did not participate in either the Tate nor the LaBianca murders.
+Grogan did not participate in either the Tate or the LaBianca murders.
 On the night of the LaBianca murders, Grogan set out with several Family members, but was sent by Manson to kill an actor fellow Family member Linda Kasabian had recently met.
-Kasabian intentionally led the group to the wrong house, and they did not kill anyone that night.
+Kasabian intentionally led the group to the wrong house and they did not kill anyone that night.

 Lynette "Squeaky" Fromme

 Lynette "Squeaky" Fromme was born in Santa Monica.
-Her dad was an aeronautical engineer, and her mom stayed home.
+Her dad was an aeronautical engineer and her mom was a housewife.
 As a child, she was a member of a popular dance troupe.
 When Fromme was in high school, her family moved to Redondo Beach, where Fromme began experimenting with drugs.
 She graduated high school and briefly enrolled in college.
-She dropped out about two months in and, after a falling out with her family, became homeless.
-In 1967, a directionless Fromme met Manson in Venice, soon joining Manson, Brunner and Atkins at the Spahn Ranch.
+She dropped out after approximately two months.
+After a falling out with her family, she became homeless.
+In 1967, a directionless Fromme met Manson in Venice, soon joining him, Brunner and Atkins at Spahn Ranch.
 The ranch's owner, George Spahn, began calling her "Squeaky" due to the noises she supposedly made when touched.

 After the trials, Fromme moved to Sacramento, where she avoided yet another murder conviction.
 She and four others were arrested for the murders of James and Lauren Willett.
 The other four, including Aryan Brotherhood members Michael Monfort and James Craig, confessed and Fromme was the only one of them to avoid charges.

-She was, unlike her more murderous family members, was not a model prisoner.
+Unlike her more murderous family members, she was not a model prisoner.
 She attacked another inmate at the Federal Correctional Institution in Dublin, California with a hammer, and briefly escaped Federal Prison Camp in Alderson, West Virginia in an attempt to reunite with Manson.
-She also remained devoted to him, even after the others had renounced him.
+She also remained devoted to him, even after his other followers had renounced him.

 In 2009, at 60, Fromme was paroled and relocated to a small town in Oneida County, New York.

 Linda Kasabian grew up in New England, dropped out of high school and drifted around the country.
 She married twice and had a baby girl, Tanya, with her second husband, Robert Kasabian.
 It was Robert who would lead Linda to Los Angeles, inviting her to come live with him following a brief split during which she had gone to live with her mother in New Hampshire.
 Together, she and Robert lived in the hippie communes of Topanga Canyon.
-After Robert left Linda behind to go on a trip to South America, Linda found friendship in Catherine Share, who invited her to join a commune on Spahn Ranch.
+After Robert left Linda behind to go on a trip to South America, she became friends with Catherine Share, who invited her to join the commune on Spahn Ranch.

-Kasabian quickly became a part of the group and often accompanied the Manson family members on what Manson called "creepy crawls," in which they would break into homes and loot them while their owners slept, blissfully unaware.
+Kasabian quickly became a part of the group and often accompanied the Manson family members on what Manson called "creepy crawls," in which they would break into homes and loot them while their owners slept.

 Because Kasabian was the only family member with a driver's license, that became her role in the killings.
-She overheard the slaughter going on in the house on Cielo Drive, and said that she got out of the car and began running towards the house, hoping she could stop them.
-She testified seeing Wojciech Frykowski exiting the house.
-(Note: Susan Atkins went by Sadie.)
+She overheard the slaughter going on in the house on Cielo Drive and said she got out of the car and began running toward the house, hoping she could stop them.
+She testified she saw Wojciech Frykowski exit the house.

-The next night, she accompanied group members to the LaBianca home, but did not go inside.
+The next night, Kasabian accompanied group members to the LaBianca home but did not go inside.
 Manson then asked Kasabian to take the rest of them to the home of Saladin Nader, an actor Kasabian and Manson member Sandra Good had recently met.
-Kasabian was supposed to knock on the door of Nader's house and, when he answered, Atkins and Grogan were to be poised to kill him.
-However, Kasabian instead chose the wrong apartment.
+Kasabian was supposed to knock on the door of Nader's house and, when he answered, Atkins and Grogan were to kill him.
+However, Kasabian instead went to the wrong apartment.
 They did not kill the occupant of that apartment.

 Two days later, Kasabian and her daughter left the Manson family and returned to New Hampshire.
-Kasabian would later turn herself in for the crimes and agreed to testify against the others in exchange for immunity, becoming the prosecution's key witness.
+Kasabian later turned herself in and agreed to testify against the others in exchange for immunity, becoming the prosecution's key witness.